Sleep Deprivation Effects: How to Protect Your Brain

 • Slower learning speed: Everything feels harder to absorb

-• Long-term decline risk: Over time, chronic poor sleep is linked to cognitive disorders like dementia
+• Long-term decline risk: Ongoing poor sleep is associated with cognitive disorders

 How Sleep Loss Disrupts Emotional Regulation